Power Ahead Colorado Rebates

 1. Rebates and Incentives ($43.1 million)

-For: Low-income and disadvantaged communities (LIDACs)
+For: Low-income and disadvantaged communities (LIDACs).
+Details still being finalized.

 3. Free Energy Advising ($17.5 million)

-What you get: Data-driven energy advising to help plan and implement upgrades.
+For: All residential, multifamily, and commercial building owners.
+Data-driven energy advising to help plan and implement upgrades.
 No cost.

 4. Policy Collaborative ($39.2 million)

-For: Local governments and building policy implementation
+For: Local governments and building policy implementation.
+Support for meeting Colorado's greenhouse gas reduction requirements.

 Which Counties Are Covered?